hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 # Introduction

 [QGC-Gov](https://qgcgov.com/) is an open-source UAS Ground Control Station for controlling vehicles trusted by the US Department of Defense and the US Federal government.
-More specifically, it can be used to control any multicopter, fixed-wing or hybrid sUAS that is compatible with the RAS-A protocol.
+More specifically, it can be used to control any multicopter, fixed-wing or hybrid sUAS that is compatible with the RAS-A IOP.

 ![](images/image77.png) <!-- TODO: New image -->